Drug Detox in Los Angeles at Muse

 It’s typical for patients to continue taking benzodiazepine in the beginning stages.
 The dosage decreases over time, weaning the patient off the drug.

 Eventually, the type of benzodiazepine changes.
-Or you receive a phenobarbital substitute to gradually wean yourself off your benzodiazepine addiction.
+Or you could be eligible to receive a medically supervised substitute anti-anxiety medication to gradually wean yourself off your benzodiazepine addiction.

 To date, there are no medications available that are FDA-approved for the treatment of stimulant addiction.
-However, it’s common for some treatment centers to use methamphetamines.
+However, it’s common for some treatment centers to use medically provided, pharmaceutical grade prescription drugs.

-Benzodiazepines can be addictive, yet it’s sometimes prescribed to calm the withdrawal effects.
+Benzodiazepines can be addictive, yet it’s sometimes prescribed, in medically supervised doses, to calm the withdrawal effects.

 Quitting Cold Turkey – the Risks

-Cocaine, amphetamine and nicotine withdrawal symptoms aren’t fatal but can present severe difficulties for the patient.
+Cocaine, meth and nicotine withdrawal symptoms aren’t fatal but can present severe difficulties for the patient.

 But what makes quitting cold turkey dangerous is the relapse factor.
 When you go through a detox, your tolerance for the drug is higher.